lukasgarbas/mask-rcnn-traffic/README.md

 # Training Mask R-CNN Model

 Training the model for this specific task is quite different from [Balloon] or [Nucleus] since we're not adding new classes to our model.
-For fine-tuning of existing classes we have to keep the same number of classes (and ids) in confing file as the pre-trained model.
-Training is written in traffic.py and can be run using command:
+For the fine-tuning of existing classes, we have to keep the same number of classes (and ids) in config file as the pre-trained model.
+Training is written in traffic.py and can be run using the command:

 ```
 python3 traffic.py train --dataset=dataset --weights=mask_rcnn_coco.h5 --logs=logs
 ```

-I trained the model on google colab until loss value was 0.2.
+I trained the model on google collab until loss value was 0.2.
 My Settings were steps:200, epochs:40.

-As the result of training, new weights will be saved inside logs folder.
+As a result of training, new weights will be saved inside the logs folder.
 My weights file after training: __mask_rcnn_traffic.h5__

 # Evaluating fine-tuned Model